Many of my colleagues often ask me, "How do you know programming so well?"

 E.g. know all there is about performance - it matters

 Study something when you don't know it and study it again when you know it.
 The best part comes when you study something you start knowing.
 The tool becomes increasingly more predictable.
 Confidence is built to try new conditions and scenarios.
-One becomes resourceful and confidence is growing
+Confidence must be growing contoniously

 Keep and refine a library of programming techniques and wisdom